melgoharyme/live-edge-detection/README.md

 # Overview

 This simple project just focuses on applying some different edge detection filters to the video using `OpenCV` and `CustomTkinter`.
 You can change the filter type and adjust the blur level.
-This is collage assignment :D

 ## Edge Detection Filters: